anhtuank7c/learn-c/week_01_day_01/README.md

 * Foundation for others languages (C++ Objective-C, Javascript, Java)
 * Database engines and network servers

+### Pros and cons of C

+**Pros**

+- Efficicency: C is fast and efficient language that can be used to create high-performance applications, especially on a low/cheap hardware (i.e ESP32)
+- Portability: C can be compiled and run on wide range of platforms and operating systems
+- Low-level access: C provides low-level access to system resources, making it ideal for systems programming and developing operating systems.
+- Widely used: C is widely used language, many modern programming languages are built on top of it (Go, JS, Java, Python etc...)

+**Cons**

+- Difficult: especially for beginners due it its complex syntax and low-level access to system resources
+- Lack of memory management: C does not provide automatic memory management which can lead to memory leaks and other memory related bugs if not handled properly
+- No built-in support for OOP: C is procedural programming language so it is not designed to write OOP applications.
+- No built-in support for concurrency: it more difficult to write multithreaded applications compared to languages like Java or Go
+- Security vulnerabilities: C programs are prone to security vulnerabilities, such as buffer overflows, if not written carefully.
+(You need to maintain memory carefully)

+Overall C is a powerfull language with many advantages, but also requires a high degree of expertise to use effectively and has some potential drawbacks, especially for beginners or developers working on complex projects.

+>  Manage memory manually is hard but not impossible, I can do it so you can also do it.
+Just need to follow an effective strategy.
+Everything will be alright, don't worries.

 ## 2. Setting up a professional Development Environment

 > This course is designed for experienced developers so I considered you are familiar with these tools.